LeeCyborg/CART263-W-23/Projects & Exercises/Exercise-1-GettingBackIntoCode.md

 ### Requirements, Grading & Submission

 All code must be submitted via Github repository as well as on Moodle.
 You will be graded on:
-* 75% Code is well commented and uploaded to Github.
-Code comments should explain clearly what each part of the code does, functions and variables should be clearly named
+* 75% Code is well commented and uploaded to Github and Moodle.
+Code comments should explain clearly what each part of the code does, functions and variables should be clearly named.
+You should have a clear readme.md file that explains how far you got and how it works.
 * 25% functionality of code. **The goal of the project is less about creating fully functional code, and more about exercising your brain after the break**!